thestrongchin/Number-Guessing-Game/README.md

 # Number-Guessing-Game

 # 1: Description
-This is a simple number-guessing game, where the user will have to guess a number between 1 and 100.
-The game can reset when the user guesses the correct number or runs out of attempts.
+A simple C project where the user tries to guess a randomly generated number between 1 and 100 in only 5 attempts!
+Includes robust error handling, restart options, and even a DEBUG mode for testing.

 # 1.1: What I learned
 Throughout this project, I learned many things, including:

 - How to use functions
-- Global variables
+- How to use Global variables
-- How to use the multi-file system to work more efficiently
+- How to use the multi-file system
-- How to understand buffer clearing more deeply
+- How buffer clearing works
 - How to make the DEBUG function using the #define function
 - How to properly call functions